visheshrwl/DSA-Notes/Depth-First Search (DFS)/Depth-First Search (DFS).md

 def recursive_dfs(graph, node, visited):
     if node not in visited:
         visited.add(node)
-        # Process the node as needed
+        # Process the node as needed (like printing the node)
         for neighbor in graph[node]:
             if neighbor not in visited:
                 recursive_dfs(graph, neighbor, visited)